mmenestret/jdegoes.github.io/_posts/2018-07-14-fpoop-vs-fp.md

 Beyond all this, there is a strong business case for using an `IO` effect system like [ZIO](http://github.com/scalaz/scalaz-zio), Monix `Task`, or equivalent.
 ZIO includes features like super fast performance, a uniform interface for synchronous and asynchronous effects, lazy evaluation (_interruption_) that safely eliminates wasted resources (memory, network, CPU), parallelism, concurrency, scalability, and so much more.

-Unlike implicit function types and other academic curiosities, monadic effects are battle-tested and industry proven.
-We know how they work, how they compose, and how they perform, and they are becoming pervasive across purely functional programming communities, regardless of the language.
+Unlike implicit function types and other academic curiosities, monadic effects are battle-tested and industry-proven.
+We know how they work, how they compose, and how they perform, and they are becoming pervasive across purely functional programming communities, regardless of language.

 Maybe these reasons aren't compelling enough to get you to use `IO` (which is fine!).
 But they should _at least_ be compelling enough to get you to _try_ `IO`.

 In my experience, people are usually put off by `IO` not because it's more complex or doesn't have obvious, tangible benefits, but because it's _different_ and _unfamiliar_.
-With practice, unfamiliarity turns into familiarity, and many embrace all the benefits described in this article.
+With practice, unfamiliarity turns into familiarity, and many fall in love with the many benefits described in this article.

 After all, the growing armies of developers across many different communities all using monadic effects to solve everyday problems can't all be crazy!
 (Or can we?)